Actually, LeBron James Should Sign With the Houston Rockets

 Videos by VICE

 James will likely consider those three organizations, but if winning a fourth ring is his one and only priority in a world where he’s not getting any younger and a Golden State Warriors dynasty feels more certain than the changing seasons, the Houston Rockets should be his number one option.
 Unlike Los Angeles, San Antonio, and Cleveland, Houston needs to crawl through several obstacle courses without losing its competitive edge to afford James.
-(The three aforementioned teams can already afford James’ max contract, which, assuming next year’s cap is $102 million USD, will be about $35.7 million USD.)
+(The three aforementioned teams can already afford James’ max contract, which, assuming next year’s cap is $102 million, will be about $35.7 million.)

 That doesn’t entirely deflate the dream of watching James Harden, Paul, and LeBron (three of the world’s most respected pick-and-roll practioners) serve on the same side, but it does make building a well-rounded team extremely difficult.